Our Vision:

 Thomasville Farmers Market

-Established in 2006, the Thomasville Farmers Market is a producers-only market that connects local farmers and makers directly with the community.
-By offering fresh, high-quality food and locally made products, the market supports food access, downtown revitalization, and entrepreneurship while fostering a family-friendly, multi-generational community space.
+Established in 2006, the Thomasville Farmers Market is a producers‑only market where local farmers and makers sell fresh, high‑quality food and products directly to the community.
+This market supports food access, entrepreneurship, downtown vibrancy, and multigenerational community connection through local food and activities.

 Gentle Harmony Farm-2.jpg